 The children, staff and community members will be moved to a safe area when an animal is present, near, or on campus.
+A soft lock-down will be called by any staff member who views the wandering animal.

 If possible, the campus custodian may assist in securing the animal from harming itself or others.